-- If you have a blocked PDC, the City provides eel service free of charge three (3) times over a 24-month period if tree roots are the source of the problem.
+- If you have a blocked private drain connection (PDC), the City provides eel service free of charge three (3) times over a 24-month period if tree roots are the source of the problem.
 If tree roots are not the source of the problem, a service fee applies.
 Please contact our Operations Yard at (519) 255-6326 to request this service.

 - To reduce the risk of basement flooding, the City Engineer strongly recommends the disconnection of your eavestrough downspout.
 Some areas of the City may have mandatory disconnection in place.
 This service is provided without charge to city homeowners that qualify.
 To find out if you qualify, call (519) 945-4375 to arrange for an inspector to visit your home.